Plan your last-minute holiday

 As the season of renewal approaches, Kandima Maldives transforms into an Easter wonderland.
 Imagine an Easter egg hunt along palm-fringed beaches or a special brunch overlooking crystal-clear turquoise waters.
 Join family and friends to celebrate the spirit of Easter with various activities and surprises, capturing the essence of this festive season.

 Look forward to a heavenly breakfast featuring live waffles and pancakes adorned with a divine Easter egg benedict.
-Refresh with the bubbly Hugo Spritz as you indulge in a stylish family dinner with sand between your toes -- a four-course menu crafted by talented chefs.
-Join in for a unique Easter extravaganza, guided by our skilled resident artist, creating colourful bunny-shaped bowls and dishes.
+Refresh with the bubbly Hugo Spritz as you indulge in a stylish family dinner with sand between your toes—a 4-course menu crafted by talented chefs.
+Join in for a unique Easter extravaganza, guided by our skilled resident artist, creating colorful bunny-shaped bowls and dishes.